VedantGiga/Quickdesk/README.md

 ---

-## Database Models

-- **User**:
-  Stores authentication credentials, profile details, role (end-user or agent), and personal settings.

-- **Ticket**:
-  Represents a support ticket, including title, description, category, priority, status, creator, assigned agent, and optional attachments.

-- **TicketReply**:
-  Contains threaded replies for tickets, capturing the conversation history between users and agents.

-- **TicketShare**:
-  Enables collaborative workflows by allowing tickets to be shared among multiple agents.

----

 ## Development and Deployment

 - **Backend**:
-  - Built with Node.js, Express, MongoDB, and JWT.
+  - Built with Node.js, Express, and JWT.
-  - API can be tested with Postman or similar tools.
   - Serverless support using Firebase Cloud Functions.

 - **Frontend**:
-  - Built with React (Create React App).
+  - Built as a multi-page application in React.
   - Easily customizable and extensible for additional features.

 - **Deployment**: